khorh/tools-ticket-tracker/README.md

 A ticket tracker to keep track of the number of tickets that different members of a tech squad has completed.

 ### 1. Project's objective
-To learn how to use create react app based on components.
+To learn how to use create react app.

 ### 2. Design and layout
 The components are split into the header, ticket tracker container and ticket.